isc-projects/bind9/doc/arm/reference.rst

 The following options apply to DS queries sent to ``parental-agents``:

 ``parental-source``
    ``parental-source`` determines which local source address, and optionally UDP port, is used to send parental DS queries.
-This address must appear in the secondary server's ``parental-agents`` zone clause.
 This statement sets the ``parental-source`` for all zones, but can be overridden on a per-zone or per-view basis by including a ``parental-source`` statement within the ``zone`` or ``view`` block in the configuration file.

    .. warning:: Specifying a single port is discouraged, as it removes a layer of
       protection against spoofing errors.